thimmy687/Simple-MD2HTML/README.md

 ```
 $ npm test
 ```
+## Documentation

+* One part of the documentation is available as docx and pdf dirctly on [Github](https://github.com/thimmy687/Simple-MD2HTML/tree/master/docu)
+* A second code documentation is available as [esdoc](./index.html)

 ## Contribution
 - Open the project with Visual Studio Code
 - Start the TypeScript-Compiler with [strg]+[shift]+[b]